-- 1. Switch the fan on. - 2.
-Select 👾 - When you select (H), the system automatically switches to Fresh Air mode and turns on the A/C. - 3.
-Adjust the temperature control dial so the air flow from the defroster vents feels warm. - 4.
+- 1. Switch the fan on. - Select (III) .
+When you select (III) , the system automatically switches to Fresh Air mode and turns on the A/C. - Adjust the temperature control dial so the air flow from the defroster vents feels warm. - 4.
 Turn on the rear window defogger to help clear the rear window.
-When you switch to another mode from (from (from (from A/C)), the A/C stays on.
+When you switch to another mode from the A/C stays on.
 Press the A/C button to turn it off.